What we know about the Monterey Park mass shooting suspect

 SWAT team reaches suspect’s white van involved in standoff connected to LA mass shooting

-The suspect accused of killing 10 people in a mass shooting in Monterey Park, California has been found dead in a van and is believed to have died of a self inflicted gun-shot wound, authorities said.
+The suspect accused of killing 10 people in a mass shooting in Monterey Park, California was found dead in a van from a self-inflicted gunshot wound as law enforcement closed in on him, authorities said.

 Los Angeles County Sheriff Robert Luna on Sunday identified the man as 72-year-old Huu Can Tran and said no other suspects were at large.
-He added that any motive behind the shooting is not clear yet.
+The motive for the attack remains unknown.

 Who is Huu Can Tran?